 Ginga has a flexible workspace layout algorithm that allows customizing the appearance of the program.
 The majority of the Ginga interface is constructed as hierarchical series of horizontally or vertically-adjustable panels.
-Each panel is eventually a workspace.
+Each panel usually terminates eventually into one or more workspaces.

 Each workspace is implemented by a GUI toolkit container widget such as a notebook widget, where each item in the workspace is identified by a tab.
 However, workspaces can also take the form of a stack (like a tabbed widget but with no tabs showing), or a Multiple Document Interface (MDI) style container (subwindow desktop-style layout), or a grid layout.